 Freshly sliced, but not washed, rhubarb in a jar, awaiting sugar.

 3 – Add a couple of teaspoons of sugar or honey if you haven’t added syrup.
 It may work without a sweetener if the fruit is ripe, but it will be much faster and more vigorous with.
 Give the jar a shake to dissolve the sugar, no need if you added syrup.
-If you are a brewer or wine maker you will probably have yeast nutrient and you can add this now.
-You could also test the specific gravity and adjust accordingly.
+If you are a brewer or wine maker you will probably have yeast nutrient and you can add a little now if you wish.
+You could also test the specific gravity and adjust accordingly, but I don’t bother at this stage.

 Bubbles begin to form on the fruit after 24 hours